Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     <BLANKLINE>
     [245 rows x 10 columns]

-The columns of this dataframe represent the individual assets ("AA", "BB", ..., "JJ") while the rows represent the historic time steps.
-We use pandas functionality to compute a simple mean estimator and corresponding covariance from this dataframe:
+The columns of this DataFrame represent the individual assets ("AA", "BB", ..., "JJ") while the rows represent the historic time steps.
+We use pandas functionality to compute a simple mean estimator and corresponding covariance from this DataFrame:

 .. testcode:: mod